 Insurance companies want to make sure you are certified by a nationally recognized scuba diving organization such as PADI, NAUI, or SSI, to name a few.

 They want to make sure that you are qualified and know what you are doing when you are diving.

 The higher degree of certification you have, such as Advanced Scuba Diver or Master Scuba Diver, can also allow you to receive better rates.

-Some insurance companies have a MAX number of dives they allow per year for their top rate class.
-This number can vary from a few a year, vacation only, 10 or 12 to no max.
+Some insurance companies have a maximum number of dives they allow per year for their top-rate class.
+This number can vary from a few years, vacation only, 10 or 12 to no max.
 Make sure you talk to a qualified agent who can get the company that suits your diving frequency.

 Type of Scuba Diving